 Append the following paragraph to section 7.1.3.1.7:

-The More Data field is set to 1 in frames transmitted by VHT AP during a downlink MU TXOP to indicateto the non-AP VHT STA that AP has more frames for transmission when the non-AP VHT STA is in TXOP power save mode as described in section 11.1.2.4b.
+The More Data field is set to 1 in frames transmitted by VHT AP to indicate that it has more frames to transmit to non-AP VHT STA when the TXOP PS bit in the VHT Capabilities Info field is set to 1 by the non-AP VHT STA and VHT AP, and the non-AP VHT STAs are allowed to enter the Doze state by VHT AP during a TXOP.

 11.2.1.4a Power management during VHT transmissions

-The power management scheme described in this section is applicable only when VHT AP allows VHT TXOP power save mode (see section 11.2.1.4b) at non-AP VHT STAs.
-A VHT AP that obtains a TXOP for VHT transmissions shall indicate non-AP VHT STAs using TXOP_PS_NOT_ALLOWED in TXVECTOR whether or not they are allowed to enter Doze state.

-If non-AP VHT STAs are allowed to enter Doze state during a TXOP, then the non-AP VHT STA that is in
+The power management scheme described in this section is applicable only when the dot11VHTTXOPPowerSave is true at VHT AP.
+The non-AP VHT STAs that are in Active mode (see Table 11-1—Power Management modes) and have dot11TXOPPowerSave set to true operate in TXOP power save mode.
+A VHT AP may or may not allow non-AP VHT STAs in TXOP power save mode to enter the Doze state during a TXOP.
+A VHT AP shall indicate this using TXOP_PS_NOT_ALLOWED parameter in TXVECTOR of a frame with FORMAT VHT..The value of this parameter in the TXVECTOR of all VHT PPDUs transmitted by VHT AP shall remain same for the duration of TXOP.
+If the dot11VHTTXOPPowerSave at VHT AP is set to false then the VHT AP shall set the TXOP_PS_NOT_ALLOWED to 1 in the TXVECTOR of the frames with FORMAT VHT.If the non-AP VHT STAs are allowed to enter Doze state during a TXOP, then the non-AP VHT STA that is in

 VHT TXOP power save mode may enter the Doze state till the end of that TXOP when one of the following conditions exists:

-— A non-AP VHT STA finds that it is not a member of group indicated by RXVECTOR GROUP_ID parameter.
+— The STA finds that it is not a member of group indicated by RXVECTOR GROUP_ID parameter.

-— A non-AP VHT STA finds that PARTIAL_AID in the RXVECTOR does not matches with its partial AID or it finds that the frame is not destined to it.
+— The STA finds that PARTIAL_AID in the RXVECTOR does not matches with its partial AID or it finds that the frame is not directed to it.

-— A non-AP VHT STA receives RXVECTOR with NUM_STS parameter set to 0, if it is a member of group indicated by RXVECTOR GROUP_ID.
+— The STA receives RXVECTOR with NUM_STS parameter set to 0, if it is a member of group indicated by RXVECTOR GROUP_ID.

-— A non-AP VHT STA sends an appropriate acknowledgement in response to frame received with More Data field set to 0.
+— The STA sends an acknowledgement in response to frame received with More Data field set to 0.

 Note that, a VHT AP shall include NAV-set sequence (e.g. RTS/CTS) at the beginning of such a TXOP with the Duration/ID value set to the remainder of the TXOP duration.
-A VHT AP shall not transmit frames to a non-AP VHT STA that is in the Doze state for the remainder of the TXOP.
+A VHT AP shall not transmit frames to a non-AP VHT STA that is allowed to enter Doze state for the remainder of the TXOP.

-11.2.1.4b VHT TXOP power mode

-A non-AP VHT STA may either be in the Awake or Doze state during a TXOP obtained by the VHT AP for VHT transmissions.
-Only the non-AP VHT STAs that are in Active mode (see Table 10-1) shall operate VHT TXOP power save mode.
-A non-AP VHT STA enters Doze state as mentioned in 11.2.1.4a during a TXOP when it is in VHT TXOP PS mode.VHT AP shall not transmit to non-AP VHT STA that is in Doze state till the end of TXOP.

-Note that, the state of the non-AP VHT STA at the end of the TXOP could be governed by other power save mechanisms.
-When the non-AP VHT STA in not in VHT TXOP power save mode, its operation is the same as in Active power management mode.
+. .

-If the truncates TXOP is truncated, then the VHT AP shall not transmit frames to non-AP VHT STAs in the Doze state until the NAV duration of the TXOP has expired.
+If the VHT AP truncates TXOP in which it allowed non-AP VHT STAs to enter Doze state, then the VHT AP shall not transmit frames to non-AP VHT STAs that operate in TXOP power save mode until the NAV duration of the TXOP has expired.

 Pre-motion 1: